Last updated May 2026

 Rossi got serious in 2023.
 The R95 is the first lever gun they have made that actually competes on quality, and the Trapper variant with the 16.5-inch barrel is the one to buy.
 It is a real lever gun at a price that makes Marlin and Henry look expensive, and the build quality is genuinely surprising.

-If you want to buy a kid their first deer rifle and you do not want to drop $1,500 on a Marlin they may grow out of, the Rossi Trapper is the right answer.
+If you want to buy a kid their first deer rifle and you don’t want to drop $1,500 on a Marlin they may grow out of, the Rossi Trapper is the right answer.
 Same goes for the budget-conscious brush hunter who wants a tool, not a wall hanger.

 Best For: First-time lever-gun buyers, beat-up truck guns, and anybody who wants to spend the savings on glass.